KyleKing/mdformat-mkdocs/tests/format/fixtures/text.md

 .

-Example from Material-MKDocs documentation within an admonition .
+Example from Material-MkDocs documentation within an admonition .
 !!! example
     === "Unordered List"